Skip to main content

 Why did Airwallex reject my application without explanation?

 Airwallex typically cites 'compliance requirements' without specifics.
-Common reasons are: the company's jurisdiction is on their restricted list, the beneficial owner is from a higher-risk nationality, the business model has elevated money-laundering risk indicators, or the entity has no genuine operational presence in its home jurisdiction.
+Common reasons are: the company's jurisdiction is on their restricted list, the beneficial owner is a national or resident of an OFAC-sanctioned country (Iran, North Korea, Cuba, Syria) or a country on Airwallex's internal higher-risk nationality list (which includes some FATF-greylisted countries), the business model has elevated money-laundering risk indicators, or the entity has no genuine operational presence in its home jurisdiction.
+See our FAQ Eligibility & Nationality section for a breakdown of which nationalities face restrictions across banking providers.

 Will a rejection from Airwallex affect other applications?